 '''

 Integer fired =

 max(

-if (if t[i].from == selectedState
+if t[i].from == selectedState and

-then (if t[i].immediate then c[i] else previous(c[i]))
+(if t[i].immediate then c[i] else previous(c[i]))

-else false)

 then i

 else 0

-'''

-'''

 for i in 1 : size(t, 1));

 '''

 The start value of c is false.
 This definition would require that the previous value is recorded for all transitions conditions.
 Below is described an equivalent semantics which just require to record the value of one integer variable delayed.